How to Get a Proofreading Certificate Worth Having

 You can get a certificate by completing a reputable proofreading course that gives you one (or the opportunity to earn one).
 Having a certificate shows potential clients that you take your job seriously because you’ve received formal training.

 Let’s discover the best options for getting a proofreading certificate and determine whether it’s really necessary.
-Then, I’ll give you some top-notch tips for increasing your earning potential as a proofreader!

 How to Get a Proofreading Certificate

 If you’re serious about proofreading and want to make decent money doing it, I highly recommend taking a proofreading course.
-Many proofreaders have received formal training, so getting trained means you can compete with them and command decent prices from the get-go.
+Many proofreaders have received formal training, so getting trained means you can compete with them and command reasonable prices from the get-go.

 Luckily, all the best proofreading classes give you a certificate of completion or the chance to earn one by passing the final exam.